dennisafa/StokeMap/README.md

 3) Use X and Y boxes to input any value of X and Y on the generated graph.
 It will return the RGB color.

 Your generated map will appear on the left side of the screen.

+Credit to Rahul Simha for the use of DrawTool.